Jwakers/overload/README.md

 - [ ] Add exercise to split banner shows when no split is selected
 - [ ] No way to sign out
 - [ ] Toast descriptions are too light for example when used for push notification toasts
+- [ ] Notifications section in settings.
+Green tick is squashed on Iphone
+- [ ] On Iphone we need the UI to avoid the notch at the bottom of the screen

 ### Phase 1: Project Setup & Dependencies